Nevcairiel/LAVFilters/README.txt

 To play a BluRay, simply open the index.bdmv file in the BDMV folder on the BluRay disc.
 LAV Splitter will then automatically detect the longest track on the disc (usually the main movie), and start playing.
-Alternatively you can also open a playlist file (*.mpls, located in BDMV/PLAYLIST), and LAV Splitter will then play that specific title.
+Alternatively, you can also open a playlist file (*.mpls, located in BDMV/PLAYLIST), and LAV Splitter will then play that specific title.

 In future versions you'll be able to choose the title from within the player, as well.